Table of Contents

 Here are some examples of helicopter parenting in different stages of a child’s life.

-In high school, a helicopter parent might take on the responsibility of researching and selecting the universities for their child to apply to.
+In high school, the parent might take on the responsibility of researching and selecting the universities for their child to apply to.
 They watch over their kid’s shoulder when the kid applies to colleges.
 They may even call the admission office for an explanation if their child has not gotten into their dream school.

-The Effects of Helicopter Parents
+The Effects of Helicopter Parenting

 Despite the lopsided negative portrayal in popular media, a number of studies have found both positive and negative results associated with helicopter parenting.